Top 10 Things to Do On New Zealand's South Island

 I had seen pictures of The Blue Pools before traveling to New Zealand and just assumed the blue had been dramatized by Photoshop or something, but nope, it really is that blue!

 It’s an easy walk to the pools themselves through lush rainforest.
 The path includes two suspension bridges, one of which goes right over the pools (and where this photo was taken from)!

 4. Milford Sound, New Zealand

 Though technically a fiord and not a sound, Milford Sound is stunning nonetheless!
-Despite it being pretty remote from anything else, it is one of New Zealand’s most popular attractions for tourists.
+Despite it being pretty remote from anything else, it is definitely something NOT to miss on New Zealand’s South Island.

 We drove from Queenstown and it made for a really long day of being on a bus.
 If you’ve got the funds, I’d suggest taking a scenic flight instead, it’s way quicker and you get some seriously great views.
 I had a friend do it, and her IG stories looked amazing.

 You should do a scenic cruise of Milford Sound, there are several companies that offer tours, most are around 2 hours long.
 They travel the length of the fiord and get up close and right under many of the waterfalls that cascade down from the tops of the surrounding cliffs.
 If you’re lucky, you may even see some seals!

 Seeing the stars at Lake Tekapo was one of the things I was most excited to see beforehand, but unfortunately, the weather had other plans: It was raining and completely cloudy the night we stayed here.

 Lake Tekapo is part of the UNESCO Dark Sky Reserve, so the stars are absolutely dazzling.
 I am still pretty gutted to have missed the Church of the Good Shepard with the stars (above) photo opportunity.